-"Culture" refers to a set of distinctive spiritual, material, religious, intellectual, creative, and emotional attributes of a society or social group, and encompasses, in addition to art and literature, lifestyles, ways of living together, values, traditions, and beliefs.
+"Culture" means refers to a set of distinctive spiritual, material, religious, intellectual, creative, and emotional attributes of a society or social group, and encompasses, in addition to art and literature, lifestyles, ways of living together, values, traditions, and beliefs.

-"Discrimination" refers to any exclusion, restriction, or preference based on any protected class as identified in federal or state law.
-Discrimination may be practiced by individuals and groups and may also be expressed systemically through the structures, laws, practices, and policies of public and private institutions, employers, and organizations.
+"Discrimination" refers to is intended to describe any exclusion, restriction, or preference based on any protected class as identified in deferralfederal or state law. consistent with state and federal law that has the purpose or effect of denying or impairing the recognition, enjoyment or exercise of an individual's fundamental rights.
+Discrimination may be is practiced by individuals and groups, and it is may also be expressed systemically through the structures, laws, practices, and policies of public and private institutions, employers, and organizations.